amaresh025/Basic-solidity-basic-practice-questions/README.md

-# Basic-solidity-basic-practice-questions
+Basic Solidity Practice Questions

 My journey of learning Solidity step by step through practice contracts covering variables, arrays, mappings, structs, events, modifiers, and more.

-1. Variables & Functions (10)
+1. Variables & Functions (10 Questions)

-Store & retrieve uint
+Write a Solidity function to store and retrieve an unsigned integer (uint).

-Update string with two functions (setName / getName)
+Write two functions setName(string memory _name) and getName() to update and retrieve a string variable.

-Boolean setter/getter
+Create a boolean variable with a setter and getter function.

-Increment / Decrement counter
+Implement functions to increment and decrement a counter.

-Multiply two numbers
+Write a function to multiply two numbers and return the result.

-Divide two numbers with require (no divide by 0)
+Write a function to divide two numbers with a require statement to avoid division by zero.

-Modulo of two numbers
+Write a function to calculate the modulo of two numbers.

-Compare two numbers (return bigger)
+Write a function that compares two numbers and returns the bigger one.

-Concatenate two strings
+Write a function to concatenate two strings.

-Square / cube of a number
+Write a function to calculate the square and cube of a number.

-2. Conditionals (if/else, require, assert) (10)
+2. Conditionals (if/else, require, assert) (10 Questions)

-Check even or odd
+Write a function to check if a number is even or odd.

-Check positive/negative
+Write a function to check if a number is positive or negative.

-Grade system (marks → grade)
+Implement a grade system: given marks, return grade (A/B/C/D/F).

-Min/Max of 3 numbers
+Write a function to find the minimum or maximum of three numbers.

-Check voting eligibility (age >= 18)
+Write a function to check voting eligibility (age ≥ 18).

-Check password (string match)
+Write a function to check a password by matching strings.

-Simple login (bool check)
+Implement a simple login system using a boolean variable.

-Require example (number > 100)
+Write an example using require to ensure a number is greater than 100.

-Assert example (number != 0)
+Write an example using assert to ensure a number is not zero.

-Custom error example
+Write a function to throw a custom error under certain conditions.

-3. Arrays (10)
+3. Arrays (10 Questions)

-Store numbers in array
+Create an array and store numbers in it.

-Get element by index
+Write a function to get an element by its index.

-Update element in array
+Write a function to update an element at a specific index.

-Delete element
+Write a function to delete an element from the array.

-Dynamic push/pop
+Use push and pop to add and remove elements dynamically.

-Find length of array
+Write a function to find the length of the array.

-Sum of all elements
+Write a function to calculate the sum of all elements in the array.

-Find max in array
+Write a function to find the maximum element in the array.

-Find min in array
+Write a function to find the minimum element in the array.

-Search element in array
+Write a function to search for a specific element in the array.

-4. Mappings (10)
+4. Mappings (10 Questions)

-Address → balance mapping
+Create a mapping from address to uint to store balances.

-String → uint mapping (name → marks)
+Create a mapping from string to uint (name → marks).

-Add & update mapping values
+Write functions to add and update mapping values.

-Delete mapping entry
+Write a function to delete a mapping entry.

-Check if key exists (bool return)
+Write a function to check if a key exists in a mapping (return boolean).

-Simple phone book
+Create a simple phone book using mapping.

-Nested mapping (address → (string → uint))
+Create a nested mapping: address → (string → uint).

-Voting count mapping
+Write a function to count votes using mapping.

-Whitelist mapping (true/false)
+Create a whitelist mapping (true / false).

-Blacklist mapping
+Create a blacklist mapping.

-5. Structs (10)
+5. Structs (10 Questions)

-Student struct (id, name, marks)
+Define a Student struct with fields id, name, and marks.

-Add multiple students in array
+Write a function to add multiple students into an array.

-Update student marks
+Write a function to update student marks.

-Retrieve student by id
+Write a function to retrieve a student by ID.

-Employee struct (id, name, salary)
+Define an Employee struct with fields id, name, and salary.

-Add/update employee
+Write functions to add and update employee data.

-Product struct (id, name, price)
+Define a Product struct with fields id, name, and price.

-Add/update product
+Write functions to add and update product details.

-Car struct (brand, model, year)
+Define a Car struct with fields brand, model, and year.

-Store multiple cars
+Write a function to store multiple cars in an array.

-6. Modifiers (5)
+6. Modifiers (5 Questions)

-OnlyOwner modifier
+Write an OnlyOwner modifier.

-OnlyPositiveNumber modifier
+Write an OnlyPositiveNumber modifier.

-OnlyStudent modifier
+Write an OnlyStudent modifier.

-MinBalance modifier
+Write a MinBalance modifier.

-FunctionCounter modifier
+Write a FunctionCounter modifier.

-7. Events (5)
+7. Events (5 Questions)

-Emit event on deposit
+Emit an event whenever Ether is deposited.

-Emit event on withdrawal
+Emit an event whenever Ether is withdrawn.

-Emit event on student added
+Emit an event whenever a student is added.

-Emit event on marks updated
+Emit an event whenever a student’s marks are updated.

-Emit event on ownership transfer
+Emit an event whenever ownership is transferred.

-8. Payable & Ether (10)
+8. Payable & Ether (10 Questions)

-Deposit function
+Write a deposit function to accept Ether.

-Withdraw function
+Write a withdraw function to send Ether.

-Check balance function
+Write a function to check contract balance.

-Transfer ether to another address
+Write a function to transfer Ether to another address.

-Fallback function example
+Implement a fallback function example.

-Receive function example
+Implement a receive function example.

-Track deposits with event
+Track deposits using events.

-Limit deposit amount (require < 1 ETH)
+Limit deposit amount using require (< 1 ETH).

-Simple donation contract
+Write a simple donation contract.

-Withdraw onlyOwner
+Write a withdraw function restricted to the owner.

-9. Inheritance & OOP (10)
+9. Inheritance & OOP (10 Questions)

-Parent → Child contract (simple function inherit)
+Create a Parent → Child contract and inherit a simple function.

-Multilevel inheritance (Grandparent → Parent → Child)
+Create a multilevel inheritance (Grandparent → Parent → Child).

-Function overriding
+Demonstrate function overriding.

-Virtual & override example
+Provide an example using virtual and override.

-Abstract contract
+Implement an abstract contract.

-Interface example
+Implement an interface example.

-Multiple inheritance
+Demonstrate multiple inheritance.

-Call parent function from child
+Call a parent function from a child contract.

-Base contract with constructor
+Write a base contract with constructor.

-Derived contract with super keyword
+Use the super keyword in a derived contract.

-10. Mini Projects (20)
+10. Mini Projects (20 Questions)

-Simple Calculator
+Create a Simple Calculator contract.

-Simple Bank (multi user)
+Create a Simple Bank contract (multi-user).

-Voting system
+Create a Voting System contract.

-To-do list
+Create a To-Do List contract.

-Auction (basic, highest bidder wins)
+Create a Basic Auction (highest bidder wins).

-Crowdfunding (basic target based)
+Create a Basic Crowdfunding contract (target-based).

-Lottery (pick winner randomly with block data)
+Create a Lottery contract (pick winner randomly using block data).

-Token (ERC20 simplified)
+Create a simplified ERC20 Token contract.

-NFT (ERC721 simplified)
+Create a simplified ERC721 NFT contract.

-Certificate generator (store hash of doc)
+Create a Certificate Generator (store document hash).

-Exam system (students attempt, store marks)
+Create an Exam System (students attempt and store marks).

-Library management (books issue/return)
+Create a Library Management contract (issue/return books).

-Attendance system
+Create an Attendance System contract.

-Expense tracker
+Create an Expense Tracker contract.

-E-commerce (add products, buy)
+Create an E-commerce contract (add products and buy).

-Simple chat log (store messages)
+Create a Simple Chat Log contract (store messages).

-Ownership transfer system
+Create an Ownership Transfer System contract.

-Land registry (store land info)
+Create a Land Registry contract (store land information).

-Multi-sig wallet (basic approval)
+Create a Multi-sig Wallet contract (basic approval).

-Escrow contract
+Create an Escrow Contract.